glowbom/Glowbom/Glowbyverse.md

 Here's [an example](https://crypto-journey.netlify.app/){:target="_blank" rel="noopener"} of the pixel art crypto game that you'll be able to build.
 This example was built at [ETH SF](https://sf.ethglobal.com/){:target="_blank" rel="noopener"} using web3.js, JavaScript, C#, Unity, Alchemy, MetaMask, TypeScript, Solidity, Hardhat, Mocha, Polygon, Optimism, and Empiric Network.
 The source code is available [here](https://github.com/globalsculptor/crypto-journey){:target="_blank" rel="noopener"}.
 Keep in mind that we are actively working on it.
-It's currently being integrated into Glowbyverse.
+It's currently being integrated into **Glowbyverse**.

 ## Stay tuned